 Work to Ride is a nationally recognized horsemanship program with its own championship polo team.
 It has been featured by HBO Sports, newspapers and is even the subject of a heartwarming book, Crossing the Line.

 With this Philadelphia summer camp, students don’t just learn about horseback riding but develop brotherhood, discipline, empathy and receive courage to pursue their dreams.
 Slots fill up fast, so sign up quickly months ahead.
 Their horseback riding camps are for children ages 5 to 7 and 8 to 15.
 Campers learn how to ride a horse, care for, groom, and understand horse behavior and personality.

 They also run a polo camp for advanced riders.
 Kids can learn field positioning, offensive and defense strategies, and other techniques for mastering the game.
 It’s a pretty intense course—as can be expected from a group with a champion team.

 Philly Art Center is a studio that runs music and art programs for both younger campers and adults alike.
 Its produced many successful artists and its curriculum built on fostering expression and a joy for the creative arts has won many awards.

 Philly Art Center has programs and activities separated by age group.
 Babies from 2 to 23 months old can participate in a creative playgroup, where they listen to music and develop their motor skills through play.

 Toddlers ages 2 to 3 years old can join their art start classes.
 Accompanied by a parent, they do simple arts and crafts activities that develop fundamental art skills and self-confidence.
 They also have a similar program for preschoolers and grade-schoolers.

-Philly Art Center also runs BYO Art Nights, a day camp where they learn to use wet and dry media for still life.
+Philly Art Center also runs BYO Art Nights, a summer day camp where they learn to use wet and dry media for still life.
 It has locations in Fairmount, Queen Village, Cherry Hill, and Mount Airy.